 Table 14 provides a summary of the eight Ohio counties with African American working age populations between 7,000 and 20,000.
 These counties combine to make up 10.4 percent of the total African American working age population in Ohio.
 The remaining 73 counties contain 9.3 percent, or 86,289, working age African Americans as shown below in Table 15.

-Table 15 - Seventy-three (73) Counties with Hispanic or Latino Working Age Population of less than 7,000
+Table 15 - Seventy-three (73) Counties with African American Working Age Population of less than 7,000

 Of the more than 29,000 individuals served by OOD in 2016, 23.5 percent or 6,892 were African American.
 Service Rate: Need Ratio refers to number of individuals with a specific disability served as a percentage of the total number who could potentially be served.
 It is estimated that OOD’s service rate: need ratio for serving African Americans with disabilities who may be seeking employment was 62.8 percent, which is more than 15 percentage points higher than the estimated service rate for the Hispanic/Latino population, as discussed on the next page.